rbrandonc/COMP523_STO/docs/startup.md

 A window with the 3 screens will open automatically.
 To have one screen on each browser window you can just go into the project folder and open each screens .html file under it corresponding folder.

+To restart, Ctrl + C in terminal (windows may have to kill node through task manager).

 # Production

 Do: